-Variables, which may include core elements such as
+Variables may include core elements, such as:

-- cross-departmental cooperation,
+- Cross-departmental cooperation,

-- increased culture-building and corporate communication efforts,
+- Increased culture-building and corporate communication efforts,

 - Implementation of appropriate tools and their optimization,

-- the time required by all for measures to become effective, and
+- The time required by all for measures to become effective, and

-- a sometimes temporary decline in productivity
+- A sometimes temporary decline in productivity.

-must be taken into account.
+These must all be taken into account.

-For example, at OTRS, we have our own budget for cross-departmental collaboration on projects which gives us the freedom to implement measures and initiatives that are essential to our digital transformation.
-We have set up a playground to pave the way for innovation and creativity, and above all, we have budgeted for it.
+For example, at OTRS Group, we have our own budget for cross-departmental collaboration on projects which gives us the freedom to implement measures and initiatives that are essential to our digital transformation.
+We have set up a “playground” to pave the way for innovation and creativity, and above all, we have budgeted for it.
 Here, employees from different departments work together proactively on various topics of interest.
 Such “financial open spaces” are helpful, especially when it comes to actions that cannot be precisely defined in advance.

-Fortunately, a positive attitude can forged by revising the company's guiding principles so that they reflect the mission and culture of a company willing to change.
+Fortunately, a positive attitude can be forged by revising the company's guiding principles so that they reflect the mission and culture of a company willing to change.